blyxxyz/lexopt/README.md

 - Strictly adheres to the usual shell conventions
 - Supports non-unicode arguments

-I couldn't find a library that fit all those requirements, so like any self-respecting yak-shaver I started writing my own.
+I couldn't find an existing library that fit all those requirements.

+This library may also be useful if a lot of control is desired, like when the exact argument order matters or not all options are known ahead of time.

+## Why not?
+This library may not be worth using if:
+- You don't care about non-unicode arguments
+- You don't care about exact compliance and correctness
+- You hate boilerplate

 ## See also
 - [`clap`](https://github.com/clap-rs/clap)/[`structopt`](https://github.com/TeXitoi/structopt): very fully-featured.
 The only argument parser for Rust I know of that truly handles invalid unicode properly, if configured right.